Table of content

 1. IKEA Place

 The IKEA Place's AR mobile app empowers users to virtually try furniture in their interiors.
 This interactive user experience enables shoppers to see how pieces of furniture fit in their living rooms and other chambers.
 IKEA Place is taking augmented reality up a notch by allowing users to capture entire 3D models of room plans and re-design them by leveraging the LIDAR sensors in iPhones.

 The term LIDAR stands for Light Detection and Ranging, and it is deployed on iPhones so that they could sense the surroundings by sending the light pulses.
 Using the point cloud data, IKEA’s app crafts the 3D models.

 IKEA's augmented reality example is the classic use case of how AR features reduce product returns.

 The cosmetics retailer has rolled out its AR feature to encourage consumers to preview how certain products such as an eyeshadow or a lipstick might look like on the viewer.
 This is great for matching skin tone to cosmetics without leaving the home or opening products.
 All that shoppers need is their Android or iOS mobile phones.

-This venture has helped Sephora increase its e-commerce sales by more than 30% in March 2020.
+This venture has helped Sephora increase its e-commerce sales by more than 30%.

 3. James Allen